mohy404/Home-Workout/README.md

 # Home-Workout

-A cross-platform Home-Workout clone app built with React Native, Expo
+A cross-platform Home-Workout app built with React Native, Expo